What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 - What to do with the block rewards

-You will not see instant profits by mining cryptocurrencies using ASIC miners.
-The price of the currency being mined affects the mining profit margin.
+You will not see instant profits by mining cryptocurrencies using ASIC miners since electricity consumption and hardware costs need to be factored in.
+The price of the currency being mined also affects the mining profit margin.

 Cryptocurrency mining software